suhussai/Process-Manager/README.md

 # procnanny
 Assignment1 CMPUT379: C program to fork processes to monitor user specified processes

-(1) your name, (2) student number, (3) Unix id, (4) lecture section, (5) instructor's name, (6) lab section, and (7) TA's name clearly labelled.
-Marks will be deducted if any of these items are missing.
-The README file must also include a short description of your program, as well as a description of the relevant commands to build (e.g. make all) and how to execute your programs including command line parameters.

 Name: ***REMOVED***
 Student Number: ***REMOVED***
 Unix ID: ***REMOVED***